SHAP Values for TimeGPT and TimeGEN

 (Exogenous1

-), and wind generation (Exogenous2
+), and electricity generation (Exogenous2

 ).
-It also includes
+It also

-of the week.
+specific day of the week.
 Eg.: Monday (day_0 = 1

-), a Tuesday (day_1 = 1
+), a Tuesday

-), and so
+), and so on.

 If your data depends on exogenous factors or covariates such as prices, discounts, special holidays, weather, etc., you can follow a similar structure.